smahaduzzaman/data_anlysis/README.md

 - Project 1: Titanic Data Analysis: Explore the Titanic dataset to understand the factors that influenced passenger survival.
 - Project 2: Heart Diseases Analysis: Analyze the UCI Heart Disease dataset to identify risk factors and predict heart disease outcomes.
-- Project 3: Disney Plus Content Analysis: Dive into the Disney Plus dataset to uncover trends in streaming content and user preferences.
+- Project 3: Web Scraping: Indian Language Priority Collection
+- Project 4: Titanic Data Analysis: Going to assume that everyone who survived made it to a life boat and it wasn't by chance or luck.

 ## Get Involved: